marifyo/fggcosha/_posts/2014-07-14-election-meeting-reminder.md

 |=====
 {: rules="groups"}

-If you have a candidate for the nominee positions still open, please send this information to [Stella Chuke](mailto:stella.chuke@fggconitsha.com) before Thursday, July 17th 2014.
+If you have a candidate for the nominee positions still available as shown above, please send this information to [Stella Chuke](mailto:stella.chuke@fggconitsha.com) before Thursday, July 17th 2014.

 <br>
 **_Final nominee list will be published on Thursday, July 17th 2014_**